pietroppeter/nimconf22-nimib/README.md

         - [x] fix in nblog
       - [x] plotly
     - [x] js mathy plant app: title slide
+      - [x] add minimal intro
       - [x] embed html
+      - [x] use nimconf for this part of slides
     - [ ] use nimconf theme and merge all in slides.nim
       - refactor by making slides call a proc from pietro_slides?
     - [ ] record the 0.3.x changes part
-  - [ ] record description of plant_app as example of js
+  - [x] record description of plant_app as example of js
   - [x] contributing slides draft
   - [x] roadmap draft
   - [x] nimib changes